Maker Faire New York 2013: What's New for NYC Kids at this Hyper-Creative Festival

 Of course our list is by no means comprehensive.
 Visit the Maker Faire website for a complete list of exhibitors and activities.
 You can even browse by topic so you can see all of the exhibitors in each category, like crafts, electronics, music and best for families.
 If you're still not sure what to expect, watch this video of highlights Mommy Poppins shot in 2010.

 Things to Know Before You Go

+Arrive early.
+The space is big but it gets crowded fast and you'll need at least one full day to cover everything.
 Life-size Mouse Trap, Coke Zero & Mentos Fountain and other main-stage attractions in Zone D get mobbed right before show time so again, come early.
 We hung around the Mouse Trap in between performances so we could get up close.

 Download the app.
 There's a Maker Faire app available for Apple mobile devices and Android phones that ostensibly helps you navigate the grounds and create a schedule.
 It seems to work better for planning in advance than when you're actually there.
 But it's free so it's worth downloading.